 Here’s to Being Mold-Free!
 Well…Kind of!

 The mold class lunch and learn was hosted by Emergency Restoration Services locally and there was no alcohol served at this event despite the festive photo of me and my home-girl Jill!
 It was extremely informative and we learned a lot.
 They provide free inspections for property management companies.
 If samples are taken, the cost is $75.00 per sample and they usually take 3.
+Not bad.

 Who’s Responsible for Mold?